webcomponents-cg/community-protocols/proposals/context.md

 **Context API is not a state management alternative**

 State management libraries often need to perform similar behaviors to the problems that Context API helps to solve.
 An element deep in the DOM tree made need access to some state, and may need to respond to that state being changed.
 While state management could be built using the Context API, it is not a primary goal of Context API to solve this problem.
+It is however most appropriate for state management libraries to use Context API to resolve state stores and other associated dependencies from deep within the DOM hierarchy, e.g. a component could request a Redux state store via Context.

+# Overview

+At a high level, the Context API is an event based protocol that components can use to retrieve data from any location in the DOM:

+- A component requiring some data fires a `request-context` event.
+- The event carries a `name` that denotes the data requested, and a `callback` which will receive the data.
+- Providers can attach event listeners for `request-context` events to handle them and provide the requested data.
+- Once a provider satisfies a request it calls `stopPropagation()` on the event.

 # Details